 We were fortunate to have received a grant from MoE to provide specialist tuition to a few students who needed support with their learning.
-We engaged Kip McGrath to tutor the students in Mathematics for one term every Friday for an hour.
-At the end of the programme all students involved made significant progress in their mathematical knowledge.
+We engaged Kip McGrath to tutor the students in Mathematics for an hour every Friday in 2024.
+At the end of the programme all students involved were assessed and their data showed that they made significant progress in their mathematical knowledge.
+An excellent outcome for our students needing extra targeted support in their learning.